DerkaouiAnas/learning-git/README.md

 `git add .` add all the files in the current directory into the staging area

 a commit is a save point

+`git commit -m "commiting message"`   -> this will save the current state of the working directory (only added files)